klu2300032925/AI-Insurance-Platform/README.md

 ## 4. Weekly Premium Model

-To align with the earning cycle of gig workers, the platform adopts a **weekly subscription-based pricing model**.
+To align with the earning cycle of gig workers, the platform adopts a weekly subscription-based pricing model.

 ### Sample Plans